RIAPS/interface.canbus.libs/README.md

         pub command_can_pub: CANCommands;
     }
 ```
-Note: The device name `Driver` may be changed, however the ports and messages are required as shown.
+>Note: The device named `Driver` may be changed, however the ports and messages are required as shown.

 The usage also requires a yaml configuration file for each device.
-An example can be found [here](https://github.com/RIAPS/interface.canbus.libs/blob/package/example/cfg/bbb_canbus_example.yaml).
+An example can be found [here](https://github.com/RIAPS/interface.canbus.libs/blob/main/example/cfg/bbb_canbus_example.yaml).

 ## Interfaces
-The format for send these messages is a set consisting of the **Parameter** of interest and a dictionary of that parameters values.
-In the provided [example](https://github.com/RIAPS/interface.canbus.libs/tree/package/example) to send and format a query message to the canbus to write to the `PowerLimit` parameter one can use the following syntax:
+The format to send these messages is a set consisting of the **Parameter** of interest and a dictionary of that parameters values.
+In the provided [example](https://github.com/RIAPS/interface.canbus.libs/tree/main/example), the following is an example of sending and formatting a query message for the CAN bus to write the `PowerLimit` parameter:

 ```python
 self.canbusqryans.send_pyobj("PowerLimit=", {"p1": 12.34, "p2": 56.0})
 ```

-The format of the message returned from the qry interface is a list of dictionaries of the form
+The format of the message returned from the qry interface is a list of dictionaries of the form:
 ```python
 [{ "name", "value", "units" }, ...]
 ```

 For an example of each interface refer back to the above example.
-* To send asynchronous query messages (see the `Example` component) to the canbus use the `canbusqryans` port.
+* To send asynchronous query messages to the CAN bus use the `canbusqryans` port.
-* To publish command messages (see the `Example` component) to the canbus use the`command_can_pub` port.
+* To publish command messages to the CAN bus use the `command_can_pub` port.

-* When there is a device event it is published on the `event_can_pub` port.
-The events included in this library are canbus communication timeouts, responses to published commands, and a messages when a device has been configured.
+* When there is a device event, it is published on the `event_can_pub` port.
+The events included in this library are CAN bus communication timeouts, responses to published commands, and a messag when a device has been configured.

 # Installation
-## Install canbus utils
+## Install CAN Bus Utils
 ```commandline
 sudo apt install can-utils
 ```
-## Install RIAPS canbus library
+## Install RIAPS CAN Bus Library
 ```commandline
 git clone https://github.com/RIAPS/interface.canbus.libs
 cd interface.canbus.libs